Please note: a valid prescription is required for all prescription medication.

 Missed Dose and Timing

 If you miss a dose, instill it as soon as you remember.
-If it is almost time for the next dose, skip the missed dose and resume the regular schedule.
-Do not double the drops to make up for a missed dose.
-Consistent twice-daily use supports steady pressure reduction.
+If it is close to the next dose, skip the missed dose and return to your regular schedule.
+Do not use extra drops to make up for a missed dose.
+Overuse can increase the risk of local irritation and systemic effects without improving pressure control.

 Storage and Travel Basics